MillerRidgeway/TSP_AntCrawler/README.md

 City_Name, Dist1, Dist2,,

 The relationship of the cities is determined by the user, simply ensure that they all network together in the desired manner.
+This application utilizes Java Swing, and JDesktop.
+Please make sure both of these libraries are in the project path.
+If neither are required, simply disable the visualizer by removing the Mapper class.